Skip to content

 On the contrary, a sales pitch is a more generalized sales presentation that outlines the benefits of your product or service without going into the specifics of a particular customer's needs.

-At What Stage of Sales is a Sales Proposal Needed?
+When is a Sales Proposal Needed?

 Timing is crucial when it comes to presenting a sales proposal.
 It's not an introductory document, but a strategic tool that comes into play later in the sales process.